dfelinto/blender-manual/sequencer/audio.rst

    They will not be present in your final rendered animation output (but they may show up in Game mode).

    Also,
-   static hiss seems to occur whenever two or more audio strips are overlapping in the timeline…
+   static hiss seems to occur whenever two or more audio strips are overlapping in the timeline...

 Audio Mixing in the VSE